cognominal/cognominal/README.md

  - Instead of doing a grammar engine, inspired by svelte that extends the acorn AST, I want to do the polar opposite, doing sructural editing that update the AST and `unparse` the AST into a rich surface representation.
 I will use a modified [svelte](https://svelte.dev).
 So the use of codemirror.
 I had even a beginning of a site at [slangs](https://slangs.vercel.app/) to learn about svelte and tailwindcss.
  - TUIs are the way to go fast.
 So I got into the neovim ecosystem.
 My story: 3 years of vi, 30 years of emacs, various attempts with textmate,atom...
 5 years of vscode, 1 month (at 09/2025) of [neovim](https://neovim.io/) with [Lazyvim](https://www.lazyvim.org/)  and going.
-   This is getting at last concrete with [lush](https://github.com/cognominal/cognominal/) an interactive shell that run on nodejs.
+   I hope to boostrap my plan with [lush](https://github.com/cognominal/lush) an interactive shell powered by [bun](https://bun.com/) .
 Not much to see yet, so not pinned.
 At last, coding with AI is not a waste of time.
 I use [codex](https://developers.openai.com/codex/cli) within a nvim popup thx to the plugin [codex.nvim](https://github.com/johnseth97/codex.nvim)

 <!--